ging/fiware-draco/docs/processors_catalogue/ngsi_ckan_sink.md

 #### <a name="section1.2.3"></a>Column-like storing
 Regarding the specific data stored within the datastore associated to the resource, if `attr_persistence` parameter is set to `column` then a single line is composed for the whole notified entity, containing the following fields:

-* `recvTime`: UTC timestamp in human-redable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).
+-    `recvTimeTs` UTC timestamp in human-redable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).
-* `entityId`: Notified entity identifier.
+-    `entityId`: Notified entity identifier.
-* `entityType`: Notified entity type.
+-    `entityType`: Notified entity type.
-*  For each notified property/relationship, a field named as the property/relationship is considered.
+-    For each notified property/relationship, a field named as the property/relationship is considered.
 This field will store the property/relationship values along the time, if no unique value is presented, the values will be stored like a JSON string.

 [Top](#top)